Jmarief/Melon_Tasting/README.md

 Project Summary:

-Melon Tasting is a web application that allows users to create and account and make reservations at Melon Tasting.
+Melon Tasting is a web application that allows users to create an account and make reservations at Melon Tasting.

 Melon Tasting offers coverage 24/7/365 (including weekends and holidays) but due to the current CDC guidlines and regulations at this time only 1 user can book an reservation on a given day and time.